 The map below shows the Gannet acitvity we recorded in 2015 - some of the bird made some amazing journeys, some in just one foraging trip!

 If you are having problems viewing this map through a Mac or Android device you may need a Flash Media enabled browser to see the stream.
 We recommend for Macs - Puffin Browser and for Android devices - Photon Flash Browser.
 If you are still experiencing difficulties please contact us on firstname.lastname@example.org.

-PLEASE CONSIDER SUPPORTING THE T.A.G PROJECT INTO THE FUTURE BY MAKING A SMALL DONATION
+PLEASE CONSIDER SUPPORTING THE T.A.G PROJECT BY MAKING A SMALL DONATION